Get over 50% off our best selling courses with code THANKFUL24!

 • Formula-fed or combo-fed infants who are consuming less than 32 ounces per day of vitamin D-fortified formula should receive a vitamin D supplement of 400 IU a day.

 • Children and adolescents who do not get 600 IU of vitamin D per day through foods should receive a vitamin D supplement.
-This amount is found in 6 cups of vitamin D fortified milk – far too much milk for most kids.
+This amount is found in 6 cups of vitamin D fortified milk – far too much milk for most kids to drink.

 • Children with an increased risk of vitamin D deficiency, such as those taking certain medications and with chronic diseases such as cystic fibrosis, may need higher doses of vitamin D. Consult your pediatrician.”

 We know that some parents are uncomfortable with supplementation and think that children should get all they need from their food.
-While we agree with this philosophy, vitamin D may be the exception.
+While we agree with this philosophy to a certain extent, vitamin D may be the exception.
 When children were tested for vitamin D status, over 70% were considered insufficient.
 Vitamin D, especially when given in very simple supplements, is a safe and effective way to help build strong bones and prevent chronic disease.
-If you decide not to supplement your child, we recommend annual vitamin D testing.
+If you decide not to supplement your child, we recommend annual vitamin D testing to ensure they're getting enough sun exposure.

 When looking for a vitamin D supplement, watch ingredient lists.
-Look for simple words you can pronounce.
 There are many very simple options available – no need for tons of ingredients or preservatives.
 If your child takes a multivitamin (see below) that contains 400-600 IU vitamin D or more, you do not need a separate vitamin D supplement.

 Vitamin D3 is the form of vitamin D most often found in over-the-counter supplements.
 It’s derived from animal sources, whereas vitamin D2 is derived from plant sources.
 While vitamin D3 might be more absorbable than vitamin D2, most physicians agree that what matters most is taking vitamin D in supplemental form when needed instead of worrying about the form or type of vitamin D.